EruEri/kosu-lang/README.md

 The philosophy of Kosu is to have as control over memory as C (manual memory management, pointers) while having some higher features like generics or sum type.

+## Objectives

+I would like to work on some compiler techniques:
+- Hindley-Milner type inference
+- Pattern matching exhaustiveness
+- Some compiler optimizations
+- Compilation of closures

+I will also change the compilation target.
+Currently (kosu < 0.5), the compilation target is the assembly, which is architecture and OS specific.
+So the new compilation target will be the C.

 ## Example
 ```